Evolutionary Dynamics of Social Inequality and Coincidence of Gini and Kolkata indices under Unrestricted Competition: Introduction

-We analyze here the income data (both for income and income tax), in particular the IRS (USA) data \cite{IRS,Ludwig2021} for the period 1983 to 2018, income from movie productions data both for Hollywood (USA \cite{Hollywood2011}) and Bollywood (India \cite{Bollywood2011}) films produced during the period 2011-2019, Google Scholar citations data for papers written by scientists who won Fields Medal (mathematics), Boltzmann Medal (statistical physics), Dirac Medal (physics), and John von Neumann Medal (social science) in different years having individual Google Scholar pages with `verified email' address, and for vote share data of the candidates competing in parliament elections in India for the last two election years (2014 and 2019 \cite{Lokesabha2014,Lokesabha2019}).
+We analyze here the income data (both for income and income tax), in particular the Internal Revenue Service (IRS) (USA) data \cite{IRS,Ludwig2021} for the period from 1983 to 2018, income from movie productions data both for Hollywood (USA \cite{Hollywood2011}) and Bollywood (India \cite{Bollywood2011}) films produced during the period 2011-2019, Google Scholar citations data for papers written by scientists who won Fields Medal (mathematics), Boltzmann Medal (statistical physics), Dirac Medal (physics), and John von Neumann Medal (social science) in different years having individual Google Scholar pages with `verified email' address, and for vote share data of the candidates competing in parliament elections in India for the last two election years (2014 and 2019 \cite{Lokesabha2014,Lokesabha2019}).
 All these data analysis point towards the emerging coincidence of $g$ and $k$ indices to the value about $0.87$.
-We then discuss some general analytical and structural features of the Lorenz function and the bounds for coincidence values of the $g$ and $k$ indices.
-Generally speaking, we also observe here analytically the possible coincidence of the $g$ and $k$ values at around $0.87$.